srujanmh-AIML/Battery_management/README.md

 # 📌 Overview

-A Battery Management System (BMS) is an electronic system that monitors and controls rechargeable batteries, especially Lithium-ion batteries used in:
+A Battery Management System (BMS) is an electronic system that monitors, protects, and manages rechargeable battery packs, especially Lithium-ion batteries used in:

-- Electric Vehicles (EVs)
+- 🚗 Electric Vehicles (EVs)
-- Solar energy storage systems
+- ☀ Renewable Energy Storage
-- Consumer electronics
+- 📱 Consumer Electronics
-- Industrial backup systems
+- 🏭 Industrial Backup Systems

-The BMS ensures safety, efficiency, and long battery life.
+The BMS ensures safety, performance, efficiency, and longer battery lifespan.

 ---